medeirosamandas/java-projects/README.md

 <h1 align="center">
-Some projects in Java, based on the ideas in this image.
+Some projects developed in Java, based on the ideas in the image below.
 </h1>